scholarslab/scholarslab.github.io/pages/about.md

 ## Where are you?

-Scholars' Lab has returned to UVA's Main Library (formerly known as Alderman Library)!
-We are located in Room 308, in the East Wing of the 3rd floor.
+Scholars' Lab has returned to UVA's Alderman Library!
+We are located on the East Wing of the 3rd floor; our Common Room is Alderman 308, and our various other public and private offices are adjacent (and labeled as 308A-308L).

 ## How do I contact you?
 For general inquiries, write to [scholarslab@virginia.edu](mailto:scholarslab@virginia.edu).